 Below you will see 2 x links with images to what to expect from your timber product in the years to come

 If you have read all the below information and are still unsure then please feel free to contact us at email@example.com If you already have a timber product then please be sure to include images within your email so that we can advise fully.

 Different types of Timber:

 Most timber used for garden product is kiln dried (except in the case of certain hard wood furniture type products).
 In general it is not seasoned.
-BOTH processes result in splits and cracks as wood will always respond to its environment regardless of how “Free Moisture” has been removed.
+BOTH processes result in resin coming to the surface, splits and cracks as wood will always respond to its environment regardless of how “Free Moisture” has been removed.